 Another key aspect of the Edge Xpert 1.6 release is the first availability of new industrial Device Services that add support for EtherCAT, PROFINET and CANbus systems.
 Only available from IOTech, these advanced connectors enable the integration of a large number of industrial systems to Edge Xpert.
 Having these new Device Services as XRT-Enabled means users will be able to integrate to an extended range of industrial systems and support their low-latency deterministic processing requirements.

-As well delivering Edge XRT-enabled Device Services and support for the above new OT connectors, Edge Xpert 1.6 provides commercial support for the latest enhancements delivered by the EdgeX Foundry “Fuji” release.
-New capabilities delivered in Fuji, now supported in Edge Xpert include:
+As well as delivering Edge XRT-enabled Device Services and support for the above new OT connectors, Edge Xpert 1.6 provides commercial support for the latest enhancements delivered by the EdgeX Foundry “Fuji” release.
+New capabilities delivered in Fuji, now supported in Edge Xpert includes:

 Great credit goes to the team for bringing together so many new features in this new release and I’m looking forward to hearing how they are deployed by our customers and partners.